david-cortes/cmfrec/README.md

 Linkage is then done with `-lcmfrec`.
 By default, it compiles for types `double` and `int`, but this can be changed in the CMake script to `float` and/or `int64_t`.

-(Recommended to have MKL installed)
+(Recommended to have MKL or OpenBLAS installed)

 ## Sample Usage